Tuesday, 5 December 2017

-Laughing, Ariko went on to say that every morning when he wakes up, the first thing he does is check on his goats.
-He looks after his goats well, making sure they don't get run over by cards on the roadside and they don't go up the mountains where there are hyenas and baboons.
+Laughing, Ariko also went on to say that every morning when he wakes up, the first thing he does is check on his goats.
+He looks after his goats well, making sure they don't get run over by cars on the roadside.
+He also makes sure his goats don't go up the mountains where there are hyenas and baboons.
 He has been able to sell his goat’s offspring to pay for his uniform, stationery and food to supplement his diet.

 Since 2010, Operation Neighbour Care has been able to assist 2878 orphans and vulernable children who have been affected by HIV and AIDS.
 Fatherless children, like Ariko, have been able to experience the love of their Heavenly Father.